fidelsalgado/fidelsalgado.com/README.md

 Hello!
-I'm Fidel an engineer at [Stripe](https://stripe.com/) working on adding new LATAM payment methods.
-I'm from El Salvador 🇸🇻 but I've been living in the Bay Area for the past 9 years.
-If you'd like to get in touch feel free to shoot me an email: contact at fidelsalgado.com.
+I'm Fidel a software engineer based in San Francisco.
+I'm from El Salvador 🇸🇻 but I've been living in the Bay Area for the past 12 years.